SouravDSGit/Culvert_utility/README.md

 These utilities are part of the **CULVERT Tool** web application, which provides:

-- 🖥️ Interactive web interface for vulnerability assessments
+- 🖥️ Interactive web interface for dynamic vulnerability assessments
 - 📁 Project management and data persistence
 - 📄 Comprehensive technical report generation
 - 🔌 Integration with open source quality data sources